johnmcfarlane/papers/c++/contractual-disappointment.md

 }
 ```

-and in a constant expressions, they can become compiler errors:
+and in constant expressions, they become compiler errors:

 ```c++
 constexpr auto a{1/0};